 Where Maptitude really shines is for business analysis.
 It has all the tools and data that the majority of analysts require.

 Companies that require balanced territory mapping can use Maptitude’s territory tool to maximize market potential.
 Through interactive selection, Maptitude tracks and balances as many territory characteristics as you want.
 This allows companies to better establish, justify, and defend profitable territories without over-representation in other locations.

 Using Maptitude’s interactive wizard, businesses can balance out their population and generate sales territories:

-Another interesting analysis is the Huff Gravity Model that can be performed in Maptitude.
+Another interesting analysis is the Huff Gravity Model which can be performed in Maptitude.
 Given several store locations in an area, the Huff Model can illustrate the probability that consumers will frequent each store location.

 Companies can better manage their sales, distribution, and coverage geographically, and integrate data such as demographics and corporate revenue.

 3. Route Your Fleet with TransModeler and TransCAD

 The routing manager and logistics features are also excellent tools.
 These tools ensure the flow of an efficient fleet to stay competitive.
 The route analysis tools optimize delivery routes and minimize logistics costs.

 Poor transportation planning can be costly to an organization.
 For example, delivery crews often handle multiple stops, at varying speeds and with different/several rest stops.
 Maptitude uses sophisticated algorithms to handle these scenarios with a focus on time and energy efficiency.
 Using the Routing Manager to find and optimize the shortest routes, Maptitude can handle sophisticated route planning, even with routes that make multiple deliveries.

 With Caliper’s other software programs being TransCAD and TransModeler (used for transportation planning and traffic simulation), it makes sense that Caliper is ideal for these types of geographic analyses.
 Maptitude is built with businesses and transportation location intelligence in mind.